 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS (from SOA to NPAC SMS if SP Pseudo-LRN SOA tunable TRUE and the SP Pseudo-LRN SOA Notifications tunable TRUE) or no notification response (from SOA to NPAC SMS if SP Pseudo-LRN SOA tunable FALSE or the SP Pseudo-LRN SOA Notifications tunable FALSE).
+For the XML interface, NOTR – NotificationReply.